Harsh7-code/Gambling-App/README.md

 This project is a simple gambling app that demonstrates a Minesweeper-based game, which can be controlled and managed through two HTML pages: index.html and control.html.
 The game is created using HTML and JavaScript.

+## Technologies Used

+1. HTML: For structuring the pages.
+2. JavaScript: For implementing the game logic and control functionalities.

 ## Future Enhancements

 1. Add more game controls and settings.